 Super Jedi offers 20 levels based on the final film.
 Luckily, and quite unlike Empire, the combat-heavy nature of Jedi‘s plot makes for plenty of obvious action scenes, none of which seem forced or drawn out.
 You’ll rescue Han from Jabba, travel to Endor, take out the shield generator, and then head up into the Death Star to finish off Vader and the Emperor, while fighting a space battle outside.

 They also highlight a serious problem with many of the levels.
 Nearly all of them are vertical in their setup, and all can be traversed freely forward and backward.
 This means that you can fall through one of the plentiful holes or miss a narrow platform, and land on a lower level from 15 minutes ago.
 I can’t decide if it’s better to simply drop in a pit and die, or to start from near the beginning of the level.
-They’re both undeniably annoying.
-Flying enemies that bump into you and send you into these pits, or large leaps of faith you sometimes have to take, only make matters worse.
+They both make me want to give up.
+Flying enemies that bump into you and send you into these pits, or large leaps of faith you sometimes have to take that don’t always work out, only make matters worse.

 What cannot be questioned though, are the brilliant Mode 7 levels.
 Jedi involved copious action sequences around vehicles, so it gave the developers quite a bit to choose from for the game.
 All are skillfully replicated, from the speeder bike chase to the space battle around the Death Star.
 The final two levels even have you flying into the core of the Death Star, using the shoulder buttons to rotate the Millennium Falcon to fit through twisting, turning corridors, and then speeding to outrun the explosion at the end.
 Though all of these levels have been outclassed by more technically impressive renditions in later games, these are still a blast to play, and add a welcome amount of flavor between the platform levels.

 Music and sound, a staple of the Super Star Wars trilogy, is in expectedly perfect form here.
 The themes are masterfully recreated, the explosions and blasters seem to be taken from the film, and the lightsaber sounds especially crisp.
-The digital voices from Empire have been removed, though a few digital sounds still exist – namely, Jabba’s chuckle, the Emperor’s cackle, and the teddy bear’s excited little “Niichaa!” shout.
-These sound dead on, and do everything the voice clips intended to do, without the obvious, sometimes embarrassing artifacts.
+The digital voices from Empire have been removed, though a few digital sounds still exist – namely, Jabba’s chuckle, the Emperor’s cackle, and Wicket’s excited little “Niichaa!” shout.
+These sound dead on, and do everything the voice clips intended to do, without the obvious, sometimes embarrassing artifacts of Super Empire.

 If you’ve already played one or both of the previous games and found something to enjoy, there’s no reason not to play through this one.
 The vehicle levels are the best, and the platforming strikes a good balance between challenge and difficulty.
 The ability to collect 100 Rebel icons for a new life may give it a bit of a Mario feel, but the game is far less of a cakewalk than the everyone-drops-a-heart style of Super Star Wars.
 If you’re new to the series, Super Star Wars might be a more enjoyable start, but will certainly be less polished all around.
 You can probably skip Super Empire altogether.
 But if you want to see the trilogy at its finest, this is the one to check out.